Facts

 Why is Koalas endangered?

-Koalas are not natives of Australia; they migrated there from somewhere in Asia over 30,000 years ago and now only exist on the Australian continent.
+Koalas are native to Australia and exist only on the Australian continent.
 Koalas prefer to live in eucalyptus forests, as these trees contain the nutrients Koalas need for survival.

 As food sources for koalas shrink, their numbers decline.
 Since marsupials are unable to survive without those nutrients, as those forests get rarer, their populations drop as well.